Graffiti removal from historical building

-Our Graffiti Team were heading back to the depot on Friday afternoon.
+Our rapid response graffiti removal team were heading back to the depot on Friday afternoon.
 They had started at 4 am removing graffiti from various locations in the City and looking forward to finishing up for the weekend.

 That was until we received an urgent call from the OPW.
 Iveagh House, home to The Department of Foreign Affairs had just been vandalised.
 The beautiful 18th Century Portland Stone Façade had been defaced with graffiti.

 Pink gloss paint had been thrown at the building splattering the stone façade at street and basement level.
 The beautiful Portland stone façade pediment was spray painted with red paint.
 Adhesive had been sprayed onto the stone pillars and posters attached.

 Iveagh House dates back to 1736.
 It was donated to the Irish State in 1862 by the Guinness family and is now in the hands of the OPW.
 It was very shocking to see this beautiful heritage building on St. Stephen’s Green covered in red paint.

 Our team was on site within 20 mins.
 We sent out a team of 4 men with 3 vans all fitted with custom built conservation stone cleaning equipment.
 The faster you remove graffiti or any contamination the less chance it has of seeping into the stone making it more difficult to remove.
 Our team have extensive knowledge and experience cleaning various types of substrates from heritage buildings to modern renders.
 There was no fear we would ruin the façade which is precisely why the OPW called PMAC.